bird-house/ansible-wps-playbook/docs/source/deploy.rst

   Make sure your Ansible directory is not world-readable, otherwise the `ansible.cfg` file will not be read.
   See `Ansible Documentation <https://docs.ansible.com/ansible/devel/reference_appendices/config.html#cfg-in-world-writable-dir>`_.

-If not already done (see :ref:`requirements`), fetch required roles/recipes from ansible-galaxy:
+If not already done (see :ref:`requirements`), fetch required roles/recipes from `ansible-galaxy`:

 .. code-block:: console

     $ ansible-galaxy -p roles -r requirements.yml install

-Run playbook:
+Run your playbook locally:

 .. code-block:: console